 Tattoo Hullaballoo – Why It Matters

-When going in for a, "<3 (insert temporary significant other's name here)" tattoo, there are two concerns to keep in mind: the process of getting the tattoo and the ink that is left behind in the body (and permanently, at that).
+When going in for a, “the process of getting the tattoo and the ink that is left behind in the body (and permanently, at that).

 Assuming the tattoo parlor is as sanitary as a five-star hotel, there’s another issue to keep in mind.
 The Food and Drug Administration does not regulate the tattoo industry and little is known about what is actually in the ink, although the government’s National Center for Toxicological Research identified small levels of carcinogens.
 But don’t fret, there’s currently not enough information about the levels and effects of the ink’s traces of carcinogens– they could be so minimal that the body’s natural defense system is powerful enough to ward off any hazardous effects.